By Wendy C. Brooks, DVM, DipABVP

 Diazepam is sometimes used as an appetite stimulant but its sedating properties preclude it from being the drug of choice for this purpose.
 See anorexia for better options.

 In cats, cases of liver failure have been reported after several days use.
 This reaction is unpredictable in a given cat so it is important to check a cat's liver enzymes prior to taking diazepam and to recheck them a few days after.
 The idea is that if the enzymes are stable, the cat in question will not be reactive to the drug.
 That said, for most situations where diazepam might be considered, better medicines that do not have liver reaction potential, have more convenient dosing and less sedation have supplanted its use.
-For this reason, the use of diazepam in cats has become somewhat controversial.
+For this reason, oral use of diazepam in cats is no longer recommended.

 Diazepam may have a stronger than expected effect if used in conjunction with cimetidine (an antacid more commonly known as Tagamet®), omeprazole (an antacid more commonly known as Prilosec®), erythromycin (an antibiotic), ketoconazole or other "azole" antifungal drugs, fluoxetine (an anti-anxiety medication), or propranolol (a heart medication).